Florence, best 30 places to see in the city of Renaissance.

 Art comes in all forms in Florence and this time it is in the form of a former prison and barrack that is now the home of the Bargello National Museum.

-True that Florence has no shortage of art collections and the Bargello houses sculpture works by Donatello, Michelangelo, and Lombardo.
+Without a doubt, it is true that Florence has no shortage of art collections and the Bargello houses sculpture works by Donatello, Michelangelo, and Lombardo.

 4. Pitti Palace & Square